We must lay aside every weight, accept God's chastening, receive encouragement from those who have gone before, and get back into the spiritual race.

 Richard Ritenbaugh, citing Dr. Dobson's warning about the deleterious effects of permissive child-rearing, affirms that the horrendous results we see today, including out-of-control ADHD, defiance of all authority, and rampant narcissism, is a fulfillment . . .

-Our world is full of lies and liars, and many in God's church are ignorant of just how much deceit is out there.
-Jesus tells us, however, that the best way to resist deception is being convicted of the truth.
+Our world is full of lies, and many are ignorant of just how much deceit is out there.
+The best way to resist deception is being convicted of the truth.

 As we trudge relentlessly into the time of the end, and the bright summer days continue to be spiritually dark, we frequently cast about for any indicator of how much longer it will be until Jesus Christ returns, bringing the mad rule of man to a close. ... . .